 One third of all pregnancies end in natural miscarriage, therefore a positive pregnancy test is not always conclusive.
 If you believe you may be facing an unplanned pregnancy due to a missed period, positive at-home test, or other early signs (see list below), the next step is to medically confirm that you are pregnant.

-At Legacy, we offer free, lab quality pregnancy testing that is 99.8% accurate and a free, confidential ultrasound scan.
+At Legacy, we offer lab-quality pregnancy testing (99.8% accurate) and a confidential ultrasound scan free of charge.
 Contact us or schedule an appointment to learn more.

 Early Pregnancy Symptoms